 than 20 years of leadership team experience including strategy development, budgetary oversight, and accountability.
 Bill is employed as Operations Manager at Rua Associates.
 He works well in collaborative team settings and enjoys the process of developing solutions.
 As an active member of the church, Bill has taught Sunday School and been a member of church council.
 Bill has also volunteered at Habitat for Humanity, Rose Park events, and coached girls’ soccer.
 Born and raised in a Dutch immigrant Christian home where Christian education was a part of his upbringing, Bill believes that “as we change our learning systems, we need to be mindful that our focus is on cultivating minds and shaping hearts for God.
 A Christ centered education is critical for a firm foundation, particularly in today’s culture.
 I think it is essential that our school community be exemplary in its witness and impact on the greater Holland community.”

-to two current Holland Christian students and are members of Providence Christian Reformed Church.
+to one current Holland Christian student, and one alumnus, and are members of Providence Christian Reformed Church.
 At Holland Christian, Susan is involved with the Education Committee.
 An attorney at Cunningham Dalman PC, Susan has served in leadership roles on other Boards including the Greater Holland United Way and Turning Pointe School of Dance.
 Susan has been involved at her church on the Women’s Ministry Team and Children’s Ministry Team.
 “Today, with families facing more and more challenges, and with church membership on the decline, it is more important than ever to continue providing a Christ-focused and academically rigorous education to students at Holland Christian, one of three partners in the home-school-church connection, which is why I serve on the Board of Holland Christian Schools,” Susan says.

 of Ridge Point Community Church.
 Chris is employed by Vanderhyde Ford and has been involved at Holland Christian and Zeeland Christian in various roles including: coaching, supporting various athletic teams, and participating in various fundraising activities, including the annual auctions.
 Chris has also served for two terms on the Board of Trinity Christian College.
 He has a passion for Christian education and a desire to see it thrive in today’s world.
 He also desires Christian education to be available for all who desire it, saying, “I value Christian education because it reinforces the values that we are instilling in the children God has entrusted to our care.”